Inter Milan: Mixed fortunes (1991–2004)

-After the unfortunate decision to sell Andrea Pirlo to rival AC Milan in the summer of 2001 for 35 billion Italian lira, in the next season with new coach Hector Cuper, the acquisition of the second most expensive goalkeeper in the world at that time Francesco Toldo, Marco Materazzi and the return after injury of Ronaldo in pair with Vieri (a dream couple that played only 11 matches for a total of 667 minutes in three years, scoring 18 goals), not only did Inter manage to make it to the UEFA Cup semi-finals, but were also only 45 minutes away from capturing the Scudetto when they needed to maintain their one-goal advantage away to Lazio.
+After the unfortunate decision to sell Andrea Pirlo to rival AC Milan in the summer of 2001 for 35 billion Italian lira, in the next season with new coach Hector Cuper, the acquisition of Francesco Toldo (the second most expensive goalkeeper in the world at that time), Marco Materazzi and the return after injury of Ronaldo to partner Vieri (a 'dream pairing' that played only 11 matches for a total of 667 minutes in three years, scoring 18 goals), not only did Inter manage to make it to the UEFA Cup semi-finals, but were also only 45 minutes away from capturing the Scudetto when they needed to maintain their one-goal advantage away to Lazio.
 Inter were 2–1 up after only 24 minutes.
 Lazio equalised during first half injury time, and then scored two more goals by Simeone and Simone Inzaghi in the second half to secure victory that saw Juventus win the championship, Roma ended second and Inter third.
 After brilliant performances and having won 2002 World Cup with Brazil, Ronaldo demanded to be sold to Real Madrid for €45 million, and was replaced by Hernan Crespo from Lazio for €40 million.
 Seedorf was sold to AC Milan and Fabio Cannavaro was acquired from Parma.

-Walter Samuel "The Wall" has played for Inter from 2005 to 2014, he won the first 10 consecutive Derby di Milano that he played in Serie A between 2005 and 2012.
+Walter Samuel, "The Wall", played for Inter from 2005 to 2014.
+He won all of the first 10 Derby di Milano fixtures he played in Serie A between 2005 and 2012.

-The next season, Inter finished as league runners-up, with Vieri that was top scorer of Serie A with 24 goals in 23 matches, while Crespo set a new record for UCL Group stage, with eight goals in six matches, but missed almost the rest of the season for a severe injury in January.
-In October 2002, in a home game against Lyon, Inter was defeated for the first time in its history at home in European Cup/UEFA Champions League after 33 matches in 39 years.
-Inter reached 2002–03 Champions League semi-finals against AC Milan, that were played also without the injured Vieri, and was eliminated on the away goals rule with two draw in the same stadium, the San Siro.

-After only one season, Crespo was sold to Chelsea for 26 million € and was replaced by Julio Cruz from Bologna for 9,5 million €.
+The next season, Inter finished as league runners-up, with Vieri the top scorer of Serie A with 24 goals in 23 matches, while Crespo set a new record for UCL Group stage with eight goals in six matches, but missed almost the rest of the season for a severe injury in January.
+In October 2002, in a home game against Lyon, Inter was defeated for the first time in its history at home in the European Cup/UEFA Champions League, ending a run of 33 matches in 39 years.
+Inter reached the 2002–03 Champions League semi-finals against AC Milan, that were played also without the injured Vieri, and was eliminated on the away goals rule with two draws in the same stadium, the San Siro.
+After only one season, Crespo was sold to Chelsea for €26 million and was replaced by Julio Cruz from Bologna for €9.5 million.